JadeOfMaar/ThorTech/README.md

 ## Warning
 * Parts are subject to change names or be deleted and will break craft files.
-* Nuclear reactors not fully tested without Near Future Electric installed.
+* Nuclear reactors not fully tested/configured without Near Future Electric installed.
+(They currently have insane requirements of 2 MW)
+* Part costs TBD.